isklad/egon-api-documentation/README.md

 - Sample Response

 ## Subscribe for future changes
-Please subscribe :thumbsup: to this repository and stay informed about our future changes.
+Please subscribe :eyes: :thumbsup: to this repository and stay informed about our future changes.
 See more at [Managing subscriptions and notifications on GitHub](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github)